Volleyball BC’s Barrier Reporting Mechanism

 We recognize that there are barriers that can impact people participating in volleyball, especially for groups that historically have been excluded, discriminated against, or had limited access.
 These groups can include but are not restricted to women, low-income families, Indigenous peoples, racialized persons, seniors, people with disabilities, newcomers to Canada, and members of the 2SLGBTQIA+ community.

 By reporting these barriers, you will help us gather information about the challenges that prevent people from being included and participating in volleyball activities.
 Volleyball takes place in many locations and organizations across BC, and many of these activities or facilities may not be directly managed by Volleyball BC.
 This makes it hard for us to take direct action in some cases.
+However, as a provincial sport organization we have many community partners and can advocate for enhanced inclusion and diversity objectives with our partners, various levels of government and the broader sport community.

-However, by collecting information about people’s experiences, we hope to identify and encourage changes to make our sport more accessible.
+By collecting information about people’s experiences, we hope to identify and encourage changes to make our sport more accessible.
 Information will be used to identify common issues and shared with Volleyball BC Board, staff, and partners to identify actions where possible.

 Got questions?
 Email: feedback@volleyballbc.org